Legal cases with fixed pricing, standardized processes, and firm timelines

 electricity bills, water bills and telephone bills.

 If it's an inherited property then keep the will, probate or death certificate of the ancestor.
-As all these documents are essential to prove your ownership.
-These should be kept handy.
+All these documents are essential to prove your ownership.

 The preventive measures to deal with encroachment are as follows: